6 Best Places in Florida for Young Adults to Live and Work

 Naples is not only growing, but it is one of the safer cities in Florida.
 Naples has long been identified as a place for wealthy northerners to winter.
 But that is quickly changing to year-round residents who recognize the opportunities in a changing demographic.

 There is a bundle of employment opportunities.
-If you like the hospitality industry, some of the best resorts in the state are around Naples.
+If you like the hospitality industry, some of the best resorts in the state are in and around Naples.
 If you are inclined towards our natural surroundings, the Everglades is one of the most eco-diverse places in the world and Naples is on the edge of it.

 Fortune 500 companies in Naples include Toll Brothers (housing), Arthrex, and multiple health services companies.
 Naples was also named a perfect place for company headquarters in the post-pandemic era.